 In this major you will develop strategic management knowledge to enable effective organisational decision making.
-The units in this major focus on organisational learning and development and behaviour, operations management, leadership and entrepreneurship, change and innovation, and policy.
+The subjects in this major focus on organisational learning and development and behaviour, operations management, leadership and entrepreneurship, change and innovation, and policy.

-Students must maintain a grade point average of 5 or above to remain in the course.
+Students must maintain a grade point average of 5 or above to remain in the program.
 Those who do not maintain this average will be transferred to the Bachelor of Information Systems/Bachelor of Business.

 Start your unlimited journey today.